GRACE

 Commandment #9: Perjury

-“You shall not answer as a false witness against
+“You shall not answer as a false

-your neighbor.
+witness against your neighbor.
 (Exodus 20:16)

-To "answer" is `anah (Qal imperfect), which
+To "answer" is `anah (Qal imperfect),

-to any associate in the establishment - not just an immediate neighbor.
+refers to any associate in the establishment - not just an immediate neighbor.

 This commandment prohibits false testimony in court.
 The judicial